 Mutual Dreams

-These dreams involve two people sharing the same dream, either spontaneously or through prearranged scenarios.
+Mutual dreams involve two people sharing the same dream, either spontaneously or as a result of jointly deciding on a dream scenario before sleep.

 -